SMI/SmiServices/src/microservices/Updating/Microservices.UpdateValues/README.md

  6. [Class Diagram](#6-class-diagram)

 ### 1. Overview
-This service services `UpdateValueMessage` which is a request to update a concept e.g. PatientID in one or more tables.
+This service services `UpdateValuesMessage` which is a request to update a concept e.g. PatientID in one or more tables.
 Each message describes a single query (although multiple values can be updated at once).

 ### 2. Setup / Installation
 - Clone the project and build.
 Any NuGet dependencies should be automatically downloaded